robertcarlsson/federated-learning-system/README.md

 # federated-learning-system
-Federated learning system using docker and tensorflow
+Federated learning system using docker and tensorflow.

 ## Running